 “If two-thirds of our population were book-illiterate, that would be considered a national crisis.
-We would be addressing it at every level of our educational system,” said Dr. Greg Filbeck, director of the Black School of Business at Penn State Behrend.
+We would be addressing it at every level of our educational system,” said Dr. Greg Filbeck, director of the school and professor of finance.
 “Financial illiteracy also can hold families back, but as a culture, we tend to not show the same level of concern for an issue so central to our lives.”

 Twenty-six states, including Pennsylvania, have no curriculum requirement for basic K-12 financial education.
 Students are not learning to budget, and that’s costing them money: Roughly a third of all bank fees and interest-rate overcharges are due to errors or oversights by borrowers.

 Two years ago, Filbeck and Dr. Jessica Zhao, professor of finance, surveyed teachers in fifty-three high schools.
-They asked about numeracy—the ability to grasp basic financial data—but also about students’ confidence when handling finances.
+They asked about numeracy—the ability to grasp basic financial data—but Students Train Teachers to Advance Financial Literacy also about students’ confidence when handling finances.

-“That aspect shouldn’t be overlooked,” said Jason Pettner, a 2018 Black School of Business graduate who expanded the surveys and presented learning plans to teachers in Pittsburgh, Warren, and Buffalo, N.Y.
+“That aspect shouldn’t be overlooked,” said Jason Pettner, a 2018 Black School of Business graduate who expanded the surveys and presented learning plans to teachers in Buffalo, New York, and Pittsburgh and Warren, Pennsylvania.